initmahesh/MLAI-community-labs/Class-Labs/Lab-4(VertexAI-Agents&ChatGPT-Agents)/VertexAI_agents.md

 * Select the Authentication type as API key
 * Set the API key location as Query string parameter

   Specify the name as the one required by the API.
 In our case the name is simply "key".
-Also enter the API key secret in the field.
+Also enter the API key secret in the field the one which you got by enabling the Places API in google console while doing the pre-requisite section.

 ## Continuing on our Agents creation.
 * Select the tool that you just created in the available tools